 How Did the X-acto Knife Change Over Time?

 The X-acto knife did change over time, but only slightly.
 The original design is largely the same and someone who held the first X-acto knife would recognize one today.
 The size and handle of the knife has been adjusted for certain types of uses and include enhanced ergonomics.

 The X-acto company has also focused on improving the blades’ durability.
 Today’s X-acto knife blades are made of high-quality carbon metal with a rust-resistant oxidized finish of zirconium nitride.

-New handles for X-acto knives are have been recently focused on ergonomic grips and color.
+New handles for X-acto knives have been focused on improved ergonomic grips and changes in color.
 There is a process that X-acto uses to bring these new designs to market.
 They first compile feedback from the user community as to what they like and dislike about the current designs.
 They then use CAD modeling to shape new ergonomic grips based on these recommendations.
 The final step is making a functioning plastic model and tests it with actual users to find out if it meets their wants in terms of how it looks and feels.